yukaritan/qtbot3/README.md

 4. Flask
 5. Lupa
 6. Cleverbot2
-7. Other things.
+7. Pint
+And probably other things.
 Please let me know what it has you install.

 ## Run